CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 1. **Results View** - the results view shows the test result in the same structure as the original benchmark.
 The results for each recommendation are organzied into the groups the same way as the benchmark.
 Each group and subgroup is scored individually as a tally of all the rules contained within.
 This is a dynamic version of the old CIS-CAT HTML report.
 Users can also manage Exceptions to rules from this view (see below).

 2. **Controls View** - when viewing a test results report, the default view is the traditional benchmarks view.
 In this view the rules and results are organized into the structure and groups that they are in the CIS Benchmarks, as determined by the individual consensus communities.
 This view mirrors the traditional CIS-CAT HTML report, with each group having rule totals and scoring information, as well as the actual evidence from the assessment.
 The controls view takes the same set of results, and using mapping metadata from the rules in the benchmark, reorganizes the rules into CIS Critical Security Controls View.
-In this view each of the 20 Critical Controls as well as the subcontrols contained within each control are listed.
+In this view each of the 20
+3.  as well as the subcontrols contained within each control are listed.
 You can see on this view if a particular control or subcontrol has any benchmark rules associated with it.
 If so, you can open the control/sub-control and see all of rule results that provide evidence of implementation of that control/sub-control in your environment.
 If there are no rules mapped to that  control,  clicking on it will simply provide more information about that particular control/subcontrol.

 3. **Exceptions View** - the exceptions view lists all exceptions that apply to the recommendations in this benchmark.
 An exception can be associated with a single test result either by applying directly to that target system,  applying to a tag that the target system has, or by being a global exception.
 This view provides a complete list of exceptions applying to the test result.